 The Company manufactures and assembles products at numerous facilities, some of which are located outside the United States.
-Approximately 53% of the products sold by the Company are manufactured by the Company outside the United States.
+Approximately 50% of the products sold by the Company are manufactured by the Company outside the United States.

-Of the Company's total products sold, approximately 50% are produced at six facilities in Mexico.
+Of the Company's total products sold, approximately 48% are produced at six facilities in Mexico.
 Most of these facilities are authorized to operate as Maquiladoras by the Ministry of Economy of Mexico.
 Maquiladora status allows the Company to import certain items from the United States into Mexico duty-free, provided that such items, after processing, are re-exported from Mexico within 18 months.
 Maquiladora status, which is renewed every year, is subject to various restrictions and requirements, including compliance with the terms of the Maquiladora program and other local regulations.
-The Company may be required to make additional investments in automated equipment to partially offset potential increases in labor and wage costs.

 The Company's initiatives to become more globally competitive include streamlining its global supply chain by reducing the number of manufacturing facilities and enhancing the Company's worldwide procurement and sourcing capabilities.
 Management believes these initiatives will result in increased worldwide procurement and sourcing of certain raw materials, component parts, and finished goods.
-As a consequence, economic, political, military, social, or other events in a country where the Company manufactures, procures, or sources a significant amount of raw materials, component parts, or finished goods, could interfere with the Company's operations and negatively impact the Company's business.
+As a consequence, economic, political, military, social, or other events in a country, including the United States, where the Company manufactures, procures, or sources a significant amount of raw materials, component parts, or finished goods, could interfere with the Company's operations and negatively impact the Company's business.

-For fiscal 2010, net sales outside the U.S. represented approximately 11% of total net sales.
+For fiscal 2011, net sales outside the U.S. represented approximately 11% of total net sales.
 See the Geographic Information footnote of the Notes to Consolidated Financial Statements for additional information regarding the geographic distribution of net sales, operating profit, and long-lived assets.